psibi/stickystamp-ruby/README.md

 stickystamp-ruby
 -----------------

-A Ruby interface to StickStamp API.
+A Ruby interface for StickyStamp API.

 Usage
 ------